 Supreme Court Pro Bono Recognition Program

 In the program, attorneys meeting the Court’s minimum goal of 50 pro bono hours annually will be named “Attorneys for Justice” by the Tennessee Supreme Court.The program is entirely voluntary and based on self-reporting.
-You will be considered for recognition should you voluntarily report the pro bono work you do in 2013 when you renew your legal license in 2014 with the Board of Professional Responsibility.
+You will be considered for recognition should you voluntarily report the pro bono work you did the previous calendar year when you renew your legal license with the Board of Professional Responsibility (BPR).
 To be considered for the program, all service must have been provided under the provisions of Rule 6.1 of the Rules of Professional Responsibility, which includes delivery of a substantial portion of legal services without fee or expectation of fee and delivery of legal services at no fee or at a substantially reduced fee to recognized groups and individuals.

 The Court will recognize law students for their demonstrated commitment to providing legal services to those in need.
 The program seeks to acknowledge any student at a Tennessee law school who performs 50 or more hours of pro bono work during their law school career as a “Law Student for Justice.”
 The program is similar to the attorney recognition program.

 To be considered for the program, all service must have been provided under the provisions of Rule 6.1 of the Rules of Professional Responsibility, which includes delivery of a substantial portion of legal services without fee or expectation of fee and delivery of legal services at no fee or at a substantially reduced fee to recognized groups and individuals.
-The deadline for students graduating in 2014 to apply for recognition is April 1 (November 1 for fall graduates).
-Each school is responsible for verifying students’ participation in the pro bono activities and reporting it to the Access to Justice Coordinator at the Administrative Office of the Courts for consideration.
+Clinic work and other experiential learning courses where students receive course credit will not count towards pro bono work for recognition purposes.

 Supreme Court Pro Bono Recognition Events